hritikbhandari/Version-Control-with-Git-and-GitHub/README.md

-# Version Control with Git and GitHub
+# Version control with Git and GitHub
- This is a sample repository for the webinar on Git and GitHub.
+ Repository for the webinar.